-The call for applications will open soon for the course starting in September 2023.
+The call for applications for the course starting in September 2023 is closed.

 Erasmus Mundus Joint Master